anish-lakkapragada/moments-of-clarity/_posts/2023-07-21-hardquestions.md

 This actually, does make sense.
 When going to a restuarant and eating a dish we've never seen before we will likely only remember a few things - 2 minutes of conversation, the first time we saw our food, etc. Happiness of eating the dish when we are hungry would last a little longer.

 Therefore, I think it's fair to say that because memorability of an experience after its start date is naturally focused on non-mundane points (beginning, end) whereas happiness of an experience seems to last longer we can rationale that happiness of an event dies down at a lesser power than memorability.
 Even further, because memorability focused on specific points (1-2% of the actual lifetime), that means that $$ m(t) $$ is very likely 0.
-Therefore, counterintuitively we should be optimize memorability over happiness.
+Therefore, counterintuitively we should be optimizing memorability over happiness.

 ## Back to Problem Again